brendanhasz/brendanhasz.github.io/_posts/2019-04-04-loyalty-prediction-2-features.md

 ---

 [Elo](https://elo.com.br/) is a Brazillian debit and credit card brand.
 They offer credit and prepaid transactions, and have paired up with merchants in order offer promotions to cardholders.
 In order to offer more relevant and personalized promotions, in a [recent Kaggle competition](https://www.kaggle.com/c/elo-merchant-category-recommendation), Elo challenged Kagglers to predict customer loyalty based on transaction history.
-Presumably they plan to use a loyalty-predicting model in order to determine what promotions to offer to customers based on how certain offers are predicted to effect card owners' card loyalty.
+Presumably they plan to use a loyalty-predicting model in order to determine what promotions to offer to customers based on how certain offers are predicted to affect card owners' card loyalty.

 In a [previous post](https://brendanhasz.github.io/2019/03/20/loyalty-prediction-1-eda.html), we loaded and cleaned the data, and performed some exploratory data analysis.
 In this post, we'll engineer new features about the card accounts, compute aggregate statistics about transactions made with each card, and then select which features to use in a predictive model.